johanjanssen/JavaUpgrades/README.md

 ## Using Docker containers
 Then use the following Docker command inside one of the Java directories (java11, java16...):

+Change the JDK_VERSION to whatever version (11 or greater) you want:
 ```shell script
 docker build -t javaupgrades -f ..\Dockerfile --build-arg DISABLE_CACHE="%date%-%time%" --build-arg JDK_VERSION=16 .
 ```